Typography and TerminologyPosted On May 16, 2018 Leave your thoughts

 Anything relating to the size, space, shape and appearance of the text of a publication is classed as typography.
 An easy way to remember it is through the word ‘type’, which is the verb used to describe how we make text appear on a screen.

-Copy is a fundamental part to most print works.
-It is how most messages are communicated and with a consideration in the typography of the text, designers can become even more creative.
+Copy is a fundamental part of most print works.
+It is how most messages are communicated and with consideration in the typography of the text, designers can become even more creative.
 But what is typography and the terminology associated with it?
 As printing experts in Yorkshire, AB Print have broken down the basics of typography terminology:

 This refers to the vertical space usually between the bottom of the characters of one line and the tip of the characters on the line below.
 The more leading between each line of text, the more space each line has to breathe individually.
 This can be useful for standalone sentences or words intended to give maximum impact.

-This refers to the space in-between each letter within a word.
+This refers to the space in between each letter within a word.
 The greater the tracking, the more expanded the word will be.

 Also known as PT, this is one many of you may have come across before.
 This is the smallest unit of measurement in typography and is used to measure point size, leading, and images on a printed page.

 Many designs utilise white space to offer a clean aesthetic to the layout.
 Used correctly, it can emphasise imagery and copy.
 Creatively, it can even be used as ‘negative space’, where the space not used can create shapes and even words.

 We hope this illustrated the fundamentals of typography and the terminology associated with it.
 Knowing these definitions can be helpful when negotiating artwork with printers for your designs.
 At AB Print, we work with many businesses to make sure their print work and artwork contain the correct dimensions and have the necessary copy.

 If you would like to speak to us regarding our printing services, feel free to get in touch with us today.